 Accounts receivable are reported on the Consolidated Balance Sheets at the gross outstanding amount adjusted for an allowance for doubtful accounts.
 Accounts receivable that are acquired are initially recorded at fair value on the date of acquisition.
-Provisions for uncollectible accounts are established based upon our collection experience and the assessment of the collectability of specific amounts.
+Provisions for uncollectible accounts are established based upon our collection experience, the assessment of the collectability of specific amounts, and the Company's best estimate of current expected credit losses.
 Accounts receivable are written off in the period in which the receivable is deemed uncollectible.